If you are looking for current course information:

 Computers have made it possible, even easy, to collect vast amounts of data from a wide variety of sources.
 It is not always clear, however, how to use those data, and how to extract useful information from them.
 This problem is faced in a tremendous range of business and scientific applications.
 This course will focus on some of the most useful approaches to the problem of analyzing large complex data sets, exploring both theoretical foundations and practical applications.
 Students will gain experience analyzing several types of data, including text, images, and biological data.

-Cross-listed as SML 302 Statistics and Machine Learning.
+Cross-listed as SML 302 Center for Statistics and Machine Learning.

 COS425 - Database and Information Management Systems